geopython/pywps/docs/development.rst

 <https://help.github.com/articles/closing-issues-via-commit-messages/>`_.
 Then
 you push the changes to your forked repository, issuing a command like::

-	git push origin develop
+	git push origin master

-Once again, make sure your commit(s) are pushed to the `develop` branch.
+Once again, make sure your commit(s) are pushed to the `master` branch.

 Finally you can create a pull request.
 This is a formal request to merge your contribution with the code base; it is fully managed by GitHub and greatly